 1 tbsp butter, melted in the microwave for 15 seconds

-- Allow the chicken to come to near room temperature (70 F) before putting it on the grill.
+- Allow the chicken to come to room temperature (70 F) before putting it on the grill.

 - Clean your stove top grill between the batches.
 You may use paper towel and kitchen tongs for easy and fast cleaning.